 - 6. Kratky analysis can also be done on normalized or dimensionless data.
-RAW supports normalization by I(0), and non-dimensionalization by $R{\rm g}$ and Vc (the volume of correlation). - 7.
+RAW supports normalization by I(0), and non-dimensionalization by R_g and Vc (the volume of correlation). - 7.
 Select all four loaded scattering profiles, right click, and select the Normalized Kratky Plot option. - 8.
 Normalized Kratky plots require Guinier analysis to be done.
 If one or more profiles are missing this information, RAW will show the following window.
 You can either cancel, and do the fits manually, or you can proceed with RAW's automatic determination.

-- 9. Click the Proceed using AutoRg button to proceed to the Normalized Kratky Plot window using RAW's automatic fitting for R_g. - 10.
-By default, the plot is the Dimensionless R_g plot.
-Use the dropdown "Plot" menu at the top to select the Normalized (by I(0)) and Dimensionless Vc plots.
+9. Click the Proceed using AutoRg button to proceed to the Normalized Kratky Plot window using RAW's automatic fitting for Rg.

-- 11. Return to the Dimensionless R_g plot.
+- 10. By default, the plot is the Dimensionless R_g plot.
+Use the dropdown "Plot" menu at the top to select the Normalized (by I(0) and Dimensionless Vc plots. - 11.
+Return to the Dimensionless R_g plot.
 Use the check boxes to hide the partially_folded and unfolded data sets on the plot.
-Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility. - Tip: You can click on the colored line in the Color column to change the color of an item on the plot.
+Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility.